Memoyr/read-this-text-to-speech/README.md

-# Read me this! - A basic text-to-speech tool
+# Read that! - A basic text-to-speech tool

 Small text to speech tool, for personal usage.